neondatabase/website/content/docs/guides/logical-replication-neon.md

 ### Subscriber access

-Generally speaking, your subscriber will need to get past any firewall or IP restrictions in order to access the publisher database.
+A subscriber must be able to access the Neon database that is acting as a publisher.
 In Neon, no action is required unless you use Neon's **IP Allow** feature to limit IP addresses that can connect to Neon.

 If you use Neon's **IP Allow** feature: